 The Action field is set to the value corresponding to Announce specified in Table 31.

+The Extended Schedule element is defined in 7.3.2.95

-Any number of information elements can be included within an Announce frame, including the Extended Schedule element.
+Any number of information elements can be included within an Announce frame.

 Discussion: The More Data Field is used in “ 11.2.3.1.3 Power management mode operation of a non-PCP/non-AP STA with or without a wakeup schedule” but it is not adequately described in 7.1.3.1.7 More Data field.
 Fix definition of the field to make it clear that the field is used by non-AP, non-PCP DBand STAs.